-A community’s quality of life cannot always be measured in dollars and cents.
+The quality of life in a community cannot always be measured in dollars and cents.
 In our technology-driven world, art and culture bring people together and renew our common humanity.
-The Greater Peoria region is bursting with creativity—bringing color, inspiration and meaning into our everyday lives.
+Here in Greater Peoria, a creative renaissance is bringing color, inspiration and meaning into our everyday lives.

 INSTITUTIONS OF CULTURE